 Brings a sense of accomplishment and fulfillment when we undertake things we enjoy.

-Dispel the idea that chronic pain is a sign of injury and frailty, and instead reinforce a sense of trust that it is appropriate and safe to stay active despite pain.
+Dispel the idea that chronic pain is a sign of injury and frailty and instead reinforce a sense of trust that it is appropriate and safe to stay active despite pain.

 For the purposes of enhancing fitness, or physical and emotional well-being, we could describe repetitive body movements through exercise.
-Stretching, core strengthening and aerobic exercise are common forms of exercise.
+Stretching, core strengthening, and aerobic exercise are common forms of exercise.
 Stretching requires the expansion of different groups of muscles, while core strengthening exercises seek to improve control over the pelvis of abdominal and trunk muscles, with the intention of stabilizing the spine position.
 Continuous use of large muscle groups that increase heart and breath rates requires aerobic exercise.

 Of course, everyone can follow their own healthcare providers’ advice, as the health conditions of each person can be different.
 A common type of exercise, however, which is usually essential for chronic pain management, is moderate, low-impact aerobic exercise.

-Running, riding on land or on a stationary bike, using an arm bike, and walking or swimming in a pool are examples of gentle, low impact aerobic exercise.
+Running, riding on land or on a stationary bike, using an arm bike, and walking or swimming in a pool are examples of gentle, low-impact aerobic exercise.
 Usually, these exercises are mild on the ankle joints, elbows, hips, and low back.
-They are also not stringent in this sense, but most people with chronic pain will begin to engage for at least a limited period of time in one of these forms of exercises.
+They are also not stringent in this sense, but most people with chronic pain will begin to engage for at least a limited period of time in one of these forms of exercise.
 These exercises, however, increase the heart rate, which is what is relevant and what makes them aerobic in nature.
 It’s also what turns these tasks into a form of practice.